 Through Basecamp Resorts’ partnership with Yellowstone to Yukon Conservation Initiative, that experience isn’t left to chance.
 It’s being actively protected, so it’s still here for generations to come.

-Wildlife moves through these valleys long after the day ends; grizzly bears covering ground in search of food, elk and deer following seasonal migration routes that have existed for generations.
+Wildlife moves through these valleys long after the day ends; grizzly bears cover ground in search of food, elk and deer follow seasonal migration routes that have existed for generations.
 These paths don’t stop at park boundaries or highways.
-They cross valleys, forests, and ridgelines, forming a network species rely on to survive.
+They cross valleys, forests, and ridgelines, forming a network that species rely on to survive.

 That’s where this partnership begins.